Research Binder and Delegate preparation

 Working Papers & Resolutions:

 The purpose of the United Nations is to solve global problems.
 Diplomats work together to develop solutions to these problems.
-When they’ve agreed on these solutions, they write them down into a written document called a resolution.
+When they’ve agreed on these solutions, they wrote them down into a written document called a resolution.

 At the conference and as a ModelUN delegate, your goal is to work with the committee bloc to help write a resolution.
 This means you need to share your possible solutions with other delegates, listen to their possible solutions, decide what you agree on, and write it all into a resolution.
 These resolutions will be voted on, and the goal of every committee is to pass one or more resolutions.